 He is currently one of the lead attorneys representing a whistleblower in a suit against UnitedHealth Group involving allegations the company knowingly obtained inflated risk adjustment payments based on untruthful and inaccurate information about the health status of beneficiaries enrolled in UnitedHealth Group’s Medicare Advantage Plans.

 Mr. Havian is a frequent speaker at conferences on the False Claims Act and qui tam lawsuits.
 He also has published articles about whistleblowing and government contract fraud as well as how the False Claims Act applies to fraud in the environmental field.
 He was actively involved in the legislation to enact a whistleblower law for securities law violations, and has written several published articles on the subject.
 Mr. Havian graduated cum laude in 1981 from Harvard Law School, where he was an oralist for the team that won the Ames Moot Court Competition.
 He was an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office in San Francisco from 1987 through 1994.
 In 1994, he opened the San Francisco office of Phillips & Cohen.
 He joined Constantine Cannon in March 2015.
-Mr. Havian has taught fraud seminars at Stanford Law School and the University of California School of Law (Boalt Hall).
+Mr. Havian has taught fraud seminars at Stanford Law School and Berkeley Law School.
 He is a former co-chair of the American Bar Association Health Law Litigation Committee.

 Banking Exchange publishes article by Eric Havian and Michael Ronickher.
 Click here to read the article.Read More